gumball373/ceramic-lounge-site/README.md

 This is the source for the Ceramic Lounge Coffee site.

-Located at ceramicloungecoffee.com or theceramiclounge.com, you can buy your favorite beans in style.
+Located at [ceramicloungecoffee.com](ceramicloungecoffee.com) or [The Ceramic Lounge](theceramiclounge.com), you can buy your favorite beans in style.